kubernetes-sigs/windows-testing/README.md

 Now, assuming you are able to build an e2e.test binary, we'll proceed with how windows the tests work.

+**See the Questions section at the bottom of this doc** for pointers on how to build the e2e tests.

 ## Running the e2e.test binary on a windows enabled cluster

 If you already have a cluster, you will likely just need to build e2e.test, and run it with windows options.